 Think of electrostatic air filters like magnets.
-At each end of a magnet, there are two opposite poles.
-If you've ever tried to push two like poles together, you'd find that they repel each other.
+At each end of a magnet, there are two different poles.
+If you’ve ever tried to push two like poles together, you’d find that they repel each other.
 Likewise, when two opposing poles become close, they attract one another.

 Air Filter Effectiveness

 Filter effectiveness is judged on the minimum efficiency reporting value (MERV) rating established by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
 This rating is determined by the size of particulates a filter can capture.
-MERV ratings can range from 1-20, with lower ratings being less effective than higher ratings.
-In addition, it’s important to note that as the rating increases, the harder an HVAC system has to work to push air through the filter.
+MERV ratings can range from 1-20, with lower ratings being less efficient than higher ratings.
+Additionally, it’s important to note that as the rating increases, the harder an HVAC system has to work to push air through the filter.
 Most residential air filters are rated somewhere between 1-12, with filters rated 13 or higher considered hospital-grade since they might require a specific HVAC system.

 Regular vs Electrostatic Air Filters

 The most common air filters are made from pleated media placed in disposable cardboard frames.
 These filters are considered mechanical because they physically block pollutants from entering your home, unlike electrostatic air filters which depend mainly on static electricity to trap particles.
 Typically, these filters have MERV ratings between 1 and 4, meaning they can manage large debris simply enough but struggle at filtering smaller allergens and pollutants.
 Unfortunately, these air filters must be replaced every 30-60 days and the cost of replacement filters can add up quickly.